Contact usBookmark this pagePrint pageResize downResize up

 A.

 The Board of Surveying and Spatial Information maintains records on surveyors from 1929 to the present.
-Historical information on past surveyors, prior to 1929 may be obtained through the Institution of Surveyors (NSW Division).
+Historical information on past surveyors, prior to 1929 may be obtained through the Institution of Surveyors NSW.

 A.

-Yes, a surveyor may be registered in both NSW and other co-operating reciprocal jurisdiction.
+Yes, a surveyor can be a registered in multiple jurisdictions.

 Q.Who can be directors of a surveying firm?